hoavt/dev/docs/workflow.rst

         $ git push origin bugs/<issue-key>-<concise-title>

-    Above are the templates `Branching off` based on an issue's types.
+    Above are the templates `Branching off` based on issues' types.

 **Step 2: Developing with Code/ Commit/ Push**

-    During your coding, you would make some commit and push, in that case you have to check TWO things:
+    During your coding, you would make some commits and push, in that case you have to check TWO things:

         - `Quality Checklist`_
         - `Git Commit Messages`_